cogentcore/core/README.md

 The **Tree** is the most powerful data structure in programming, and it underlies all the best tech, such as the WWW (the DOM is a tree structure), scene graphs for 3D and 2D graphics systems, JSON, XML, SVG, filesystems, programs themselves, etc.  GoKi provides a powerful tree container type, that can support all of these things just by embedding and extending the `Node` struct type that implements the `Ki` (Ki = Tree in Japanese) interface.

-Much like LISP (a programming language built around the list data type), the key idea here is to create a comprehensive ecosystem for Go built around Trees (GoKi) -- an awesome, simple programming language with an awesome infrastructure for doing everything you typically need to do with Trees.

 The goal of GoKi is to create a minimalist, elegant, and powerful environment (like Go itself) where the tree-based primitives are used to simplify otherwise complex operations.
 Similar to MATLAB and matricies, you can perform major computational functions using just a few lines of GoKi code.
 As is always the case in programming, using the right data structure that captures the underlying structure of the problem is essential, and in many cases, that structure is a tree.
-Of necessity, much existing code incorporates tree structures, but the goal of GoKi is to provide a set of carefully thought-out primitive operations that effectively form a new mental basis set for programming.

 For example, GoKi provides functions that traverse the tree in the usual relevant ways ("natural" me-first depth-first, me-last depth-first, and breadth-first) and take a `func` function argument, so you can easily apply a common operation across the whole tree in a transparent and self-contained manner, like this: